dslm4515/CMLFS/README.md

 ## Issues
 <ul>
+<li>sysroot fo Stage2 LLVM is set to /llvmtools and not /.
+Current workaround is a clang config file.</li>
 <li>Test for C++11/14 fails when testing stage0 & stage1 LLVM's.
-Not sure what issue this will cause</li>
+Not sure what issue this will cause or if test needs to be revised..</li>
 <li>Coreutils will not build for llvmtools under 32-bit x86 (i386/i586/i686)</li>
 <li>Ninja for llvmtools fails to compile with python3.
-For now use cmake</l>
+For now use cmake instead of python3</li>
 </ul>

 ## Change log